-Quad Cab/Mega Cab/Crew Cab Automatic Locking Retractor (ALR) Locations
+Crew Cab Automatic Locking Retractor (ALR) Locations

 Cinching Latchplate = Cinching Latchplate

-ALR = Switchable Automatic Locking Retractor

 Top Tether Anchorage Symbol

-Frequently Asked Questions About Installing Child Restraints With Seat Belts What is the weight limit (child's weight + Weight limit of the Always use the tether anchor when using the weight of the child restraint) for using the Child Restraint seat belt to install a forward facing child re- Tether Anchor with the seat belt to attach a straint, up to the recommended weight limit forward facing child restraint? of the child restraint.

-Frequently Asked Questions About Installing Child Restraints With Seat Belts Can the rear-facing child restraint touch the back of the front passenger seat?
+Frequently Asked Questions About Installing Child Restraints With Seat Belts What is the weight limit (child's weight + weight of the child restraint) for using the Tether Anchor with the seat belt to attach a forward facing child restraint?
+Weight limit of the Child Restraint Always use the tether anchor when using the seat belt to install a forward facing child restraint, up to the recommended weight limit of the child restraint.
+Can the rear-facing child restraint touch the back of the front passenger seat?
 Yes Contact between the front passenger seat and the child restraint is allowed, if the child restraint manufacturer also allows contact.
 Can the head restraints be removed?
 Yes The head restraints can be removed in each seating position.
 Can the buckle stalk be twisted to tighten the seat belt against the belt path of the child restraint?
 Yes - Cinching Latch Plate No - ALR In positions with cinching latch plates (CINCH), the buckle stalk may be twisted up to 3 full turns.
 Do not twist the buckle stalk in a seating position with an ALR retractor.